-While there are some residential homes nearby, for the most part the only disturbance at night came from and occasional mooing cow form a nearby ranch.
+While there are some residential homes nearby, for the most part, the only disturbance at night came from an occasional mooing cow form a nearby ranch.

 There was definitely a palpable aspect while I walked around the grounds late into the evening.
 I can only describe that it was a feeling of great sadness and loss.
 At times, I did see shadow figures out of the corner of my eyes but nothing overtly obvious.